zkhan93/zkhan93.github.io/_drafts/linked-list-in.c.markdown

 tags: c linked list
 source_file: /c/linked-list-in-c.c
 ---
-Following is the code that will demostrate the operations on linked list
+Following is the code that will demostrate the operations on linked list, although the code is self explanatory we will explain each portion seperately.
 {% highlight c linenos %}
 #include<stdio.h>
 #include<stdlib.h>